ORESoftware/r2g.example/README.md

 <br>

 12. Your r2gSmokeTest function must return true, and no other value is acceptable.
-To skip this test, use --skip=s or -s.
+To skip phase-S, use --skip=s or -s.

 <br>

-For example, you can try using this for your r2gSmokeTest:
+As an example, you can try using this for your r2gSmokeTest:

 ```js
 export const r2gSmokeTest = async () => {